tochman/mocha_chai_e2e_testing/README.md

 #### For educational purposes only
-# Mocha Chai Pupeteer Helpers
+# Mocha Chai Puppeteer Helpers

+This is a WIP project to be used in computer training sessions.

 [TODO: Write instructions]